LiuLabUB/SAPPER/SNV-calling-AS-binding-prediction/src/README.rst

       $ samtools view -b sample_filter_sorted.bam -L MyFactor_extended_peaks.bed -o reads_in_extended_peaks.bam

 Finally, there are 3 files which should be prepared before running
-SNVAS: a bed file for peak regions; a BAM file of ChIP-seq reads mapped to the peak regions; and a BAM file of control reads mapped to the peak region.
+SAPPER: a bed file for peak regions; a BAM file of ChIP-seq reads mapped to the peak regions; and a BAM file of control reads mapped to the peak region.
 All of them are sorted by genome coordinate.

-Running SNVAS
+Running SAPPER
 ~~~~~~~~~~~~~

 1. Simply run::

-     $ SNVAS call -b sample_peaks_sorted.bed -t sample_peaks_sorted.bam -c control_peaks_sorted.bam -o sample.vcf
+     $ SAPPER call -b sample_peaks_sorted.bed -t sample_peaks_sorted.bam -c control_peaks_sorted.bam -o sample.vcf

 And the sample.vcf is the output.
-SNVAS tool outputs all possible
+SAPPER tool outputs all possible
 SNVs.
 We recommend to use the filter tool (see below) to get a
 reliable list of SNVs above certain cutoff values.

 Batch script
 ~~~~~~~~~~~~

-We provided a shell script ``run_SNVAS.sh`` to go through the above steps, and additional filtering in a pipeline.
-Please open and edit the ``run_SNVAS.sh`` file, and put it in the working directory where your BAM files are located.
+We provided a shell script ``run_SAPPER.sh`` to go through the above steps, and additional filtering in a pipeline.
+Please open and edit the ``run_SAPPER.sh`` file, and put it in the working directory where your BAM files are located.
 Please check the description in the shell script.